cerebral/cerebral/packages/docs/content/tutorial/09_compute_state.en.md

 Let us finish this example.
 To do so please create a new folder named *./src/computeds* and save a file named *starsSum.js* containing the snippet we just looked at.
 Then we would like to use our computed both in the signal and we also want to show the count in our component.

-First the signal you can now remove the **setStarsSum** action and just use the computed directly:
+Let us remove the **setStarsSum** action and just use the computed directly:

 ```js
 ...